NOC-MSM/pyBDY/docs/source/CMEMS_downloader_usage.rst

 ---------------------

-Finally the last box, this is where the extent to download is configured, it is up to the user to decide but it is suggested this is at least 1 degree wider than the destination configuration.
+Finally the last box, this is where the extent to download is configured, it is up to the user to decide but it is suggested this is at least 1 degree wider than the destination or child configuration.
 The depth range to request is also defined here.
 This information can be extracted from the CMEMS catalogue.
 Once set for a given configuration this will not need to be edited.